 Still a bit nervous?
 Don’t worry, that’s completely normal.
 To help make the process as stress-free as possible we’ve put together this guide so you know what to expect and how to prepare.

 What to Expect – Getting Camera Ready!

-To give you a high-quality virtual experience possible we ask that all of our meeting attendees turn on their cameras and microphones.
+To give you a high-quality virtual experience we ask that all of our meeting attendees turn on their cameras and microphones.
 We need to be able to see and hear you so we can have a meaningful discussion about your individual aims and ambitions.
-Our friendly staff are really excited to meet you and want to engage with you as much as possible, so please make sure you turn your camera and microphone if you can.
+Our friendly staff are really excited to meet you and want to engage with you as much as possible, so please make sure you turn your camera and microphone on.

 For all meetings you must take some time to consider your behaviour, for example, you must dress appropriately so you feel comfortable, confident and professional.
-Virtual meetings are no different, to make things easier for you we have listed some additional considerations for virtual meetings that you may wish to think about before your Virtual Advice and Guidance Meeting with us.
+Virtual meetings are no different.
+To make things easier for you we have listed some additional considerations for virtual meetings that you may wish to think about before your Virtual Advice & Guidance Meeting with us…

 Virtual Advice and Guidance Meeting Preparation Check List: